-It’s January, 2020.
-Not just a new year, but a brand-spanking-new decade.
+It’s January, 2021.
 You’re armed with a fresh set of personal resolutions and ready to go.

 But what about your professional life?
 Have you thought about where you are in your career?
 Are you heading in the right direction?
 Maybe the career opportunity you’ve been looking for isn’t happening as quickly as you’d like.
 Or the course you’d originally charted no longer fits the current landscape.